10 Most Affordable Accredited Online Colleges

 #9 THOMAS EDISON STATE UNIVERSITY

 TESU is a public, state-funded higher education institution educating more than 17,200 students online and on-campus.
 In 2011, Thomas Edison earned the National University Technology Distance Education Innovation Award.
 This school offers a 100% admissions acceptance rate and 64 undergraduate and graduate online degrees in multiple areas of study, including Liberal Arts and Humanities, Accounting, Medical Assisting, Nursing, and Business Administration and Management, to name a few.
-Some popular programs at Thomas Edison State University are the associate’s in Nuclear Engineering Technology, Bachelor in Homeland Security, masters in Hospitality Management, and Doctor of Nursing Practice (DNP).
+Some popular programs at Thomas Edison State University are the associate’s in Nuclear Engineering Technology, Bachelor’s in Homeland Security, Master’s in Hospitality Management, and Doctor of Nursing Practice (DNP).
+TESU offers 13 online associate degree programs, 34 bachelor’s degree programs online, 17 online graduate degree programs, and multiple undergraduate and graduate certificate programs online.
 This cheap online college is accredited by MSCHE.
 TESU has an open admissions policy.
 TESU is regionally accredited by the Middle States Commission on Higher Education.

 #10 WEST TEXAS A&M UNIVERSITY

-West Texas A&M University is a public, co-educational research institution with an enrollment of over 9,400 students in the Amarillo Metro, satellite campuses, and online.
-WTAMU has received multiple prestigious rankings including U.S. News Best Online Programs Rankings: #16 Best Online Bachelor’s Programs, #54 Best Online MBA Programs, and #8 Best Online Master’s in Computer Information Technology Programs, to name a few.
-Niche.com grades this school at a B with diversity, athletics, and value receiving the highest marks.
-WTAMU’s distance education division offers 33 undergraduate and graduate online and hybrid programs through the SREB Electronic Campus.
-Affordable online degree programs include Economics, Criminal Justice, a Healthcare MBA, and Finance from associate to bachelor degrees.
+West Texas A&M University is a public, co-educational research institution with an enrollment of over 9,400 students in the Amarillo, Texas Metro area, satellite campuses, and online.
+WTAMU has received many prestigious rankings including U.S. News Best Online Programs Rankings at #21 Best Online Bachelor’s Programs, #67 Best Online MBA Programs, #13 Best Online Bachelor’s Programs for Veterans, #17 Best Online Master’s in Education Programs for Veterans, #15 Best Online Master’s in Computer Information Technology Programs, to name a few.
+Niche.com ranks this school as the #52 Best Hispanic-Serving Institutions in America, #24 Best College in Texas, and #10 Top Public University in Texas.
+WTAMU’s distance education division offers 14 undergraduate, 19 graduate, and 1 Doctoral program and hybrid programs through the SREB Electronic Campus.
+A few of the most affordable online degree programs include Economics, Criminal Justice, a Healthcare MBA, and Finance from associate to bachelor degrees.
 WTAMU is part of the Texas A&M University System.